How Gorbachev’s dream of liberal, European Russia failed

 “And many Russians blamed those things on Gorbachev although, in all truth, he wasn’t responsible for them because the system he inherited had deep flaws and some would argue was in many ways unreformable,” Radchenko explained.

+During the final months of the USSR, Gorbachev was a victim of a failed coup, eventually ousted by the first Russian President Yeltsin, who shut down the Communist Party, arranged the dissolution of the Union, and told Gorbachev to resign and vacate the Kremlin by the end of 1991.

-The rise of Russian President Vladimir Putin at the turn of the millennium, whose toxic nationalist beliefs and a tendency for historical revisionism exclusively highlight Russia in a positive light, led to only the most enlightened Russians understanding and appreciating Gorbachev’s contributions.
+The rise of President Vladimir Putin at the turn of the millennium, whose toxic nationalist beliefs and tendency for historical revisionism exclusively highlighting Russia in a positive light, led to only the most enlightened Russians understanding and appreciating Gorbachev’s contributions.

 Yet most fail to understand that Gorbachev did not want to see the Soviet Union fall apart at all, Radchenko explains.